 Process to select family representatives:

-1. FCFC members are asked to recruit potential family representatives and submit to the FCFC Council Coordinator the name and contact information of a potential family representative for Full Council and open subcommittees
+1. FCFC members are asked to recruit potential family representatives and submit to the FCFC Council Coordinator the name and contact information of a potential family representative for Full Council and open subcommittees.

 2. Should an individual make a direct request to be a family representative, the individual must submit as a reference, the name, agency and contact information of a current member of FCFC in good standing.
 FCFC staff will contact the referring FCFC member for the reference.